matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

                               |                             |
                         start: '1-2-3'                end: 'a-b-c'

-Now, to receive future events in realtime on the eventstream, you simply GET
+Now, to receive future events in real-time on the eventstream, you simply GET
-$PREFIX/events with a ``from`` parameter of 'a-b-c': in other words passing in the ``end`` token returned by initialsync.
+$PREFIX/events with a ``from`` parameter of 'a-b-c': in other words passing in the ``end`` token returned by initial sync.
 The request blocks until new events are available or until your specified timeout elapses, and then returns a new paginatable chunk of events alongside new start and end parameters::